datatrigger/datatrigger/content/post/llm_assistant.md

 Now the requestId and userId will be in every log entry pertaining to them.

-## Testing External API Dependencies with WireMock
+## Backend - Testing External API Dependencies with WireMock

 Testing the LLM service was tricky since it needs to make real HTTP calls to the LLM server.
 I initially started with Mockito, but quickly realized that only the RestClient bean would be mocked.
 All the HTTP layers, response parsing, error handling, and serialization must still be written for every single test case.
-Instead, WireMock spin up an entire fake HTTP server that handles the whole request/response cycle.
+Instead, WireMock spins up an entire fake HTTP server that handles the whole request/response cycle.
 Setting it up is pretty straightforward with `@EnableWireMock` and `@ConfigureWireMock(baseUrlProperties = "llm.base.url")`.
 Now we can verify that our conversation history gets serialized correctly in the actual HTTP request:

 ```java
 // Verify history was included in request